by Kate Harveston

 High-Protein Low-Carb Dinner Recipes for Vegans

 Those following vegan eating plans have to work a little harder to get their protein, but the good news is, it’s possible to consume all required amino acids, the building blocks of protein, from plants.
-Here are some recipes to keep you sated even if you eschew animal products.
+Here are some recipes to keep you sated even if you eschew animal products. like those found in your favorite biltong recipe.

 1. Vegan keto walnut chilli